Day Trip from Milan to Lake Como (Perfect One Day Itinerary)

 The most popular way to get from Milan to Lake Como is via train.
 A regular and reliable train service operates from Milano Centrale Station to both Varenna and Como.
 We got the train from Milan to Varenna in the morning (this took just over an hour).
 And then we caught the train back to Milan in the evening from Como (this is around a 40-minute journey).
 I believe this cost us around €15 return each.

-Another popular way to get from Milan to Lake Como is to book a guided tour, this is the best option if you want a stress-free day as all your transport is taken care of.
+Another popular way to get from Milan to Lake Como is to book a guided tour.
+This is the best option if you want a stress-free day, as all your transport is taken care of.
 This full-day tour is rated excellent (with thousands of 5-star reviews).
 It includes a coach from Milan to Como and a private boat tour of the lake.
-You’ll also get to visit Belaggio and Lugano (in Switzerland!)
+You’ll also get to visit Bellagio and Lugano (in Switzerland!)
 So, you’ll get to see two countries in one day!
 It costs from €85 per person.
 Which is brilliant value for money!

 A final option is to drive from Milan to Como – this is a 48 km journey.
 But, it’s worth noting that the drive from Como to the other towns on the lake can be challenging as the roads here tend to be narrow and steep.
 And they can be particularly busy in the summer months.

-How to spend a day in Lake Como (Self-guided)
+How we spent a day in Lake Como (Self-guided)

 We recommend following the same itinerary that we did for your one day in Lake Como.
 Because it meant we had a less-crowded experience in Varenna (one of the prettiest and most popular towns on the lake) as we visited there first thing in the morning.
 Handily, you can catch a train from Milano Centrale Station to Varenna Esino Station, which will take just over an hour and cost around €10 return.

 When planning your day in Lake Como, it’s also worth factoring in how long the ferry takes to get from one town to the next.
-For example, from Varenna to Belaggio it’s 40 minutes, and from Belaggio to Como it’s between 1-2 hours, depending on whether you get the regular or fast ferry.
+For example, from Varenna to Bellagio it’s 40 minutes, and from Bellagio to Como it’s between 1-2 hours, depending on whether you get the regular or fast ferry.

 Please note – you can do this day in reverse if you wish (starting in Como and ending in Varenna).